-Less lethal drugs that can still kill you relatively easily include Rohypnol and mescaline, at around 20-80 times the normal dose.
-With all of these potentially-lethal substances, the effective dose is usually in the milligrams, so a lethal dose could be less than a gram of the pure substance!
+Less lethal drugs that can still kill you relatively easily include Rohypnol and mescaline, at around 20-80 times the standard dose.
+With all of these potentially lethal substances, the effective dose is usually in the milligrams, so a lethal dose could be less than a gram of the pure substance!

 But cannabis is different.
-According to various different studies, the LD-50 of THC may be up to a whopping 40,000 times the effective dose!
-In fact, studies from the 1970s showed that incredibly high doses of 3,000 mg/kg of THC were not enough to cause fatalities in dogs or monkeys when given orally.
-Monkeys were also injected with 92 mg/kg of THC, with no fatalities!
+According to various studies, the LD-50 of THC may be up to a whopping 40,000 times the effective dose!
+Studies from the 1970s showed that incredibly high doses of 3,000 mg/kg of THC were not enough to cause fatalities in dogs or monkeys when given orally.
+In one of the studies, monkeys were injected with 92 mg/kg of THC, with no fatalities!

-The non-fatal consumption of 3000 mg/kg A THC by the dog and monkey would be comparable to a 154-pound human eating approximately 46 pounds (21 kilograms) of 1%-marihuana or 10 pounds of 5% hashish at one time.
+The dog and monkey’s non-fatal consumption of 3000 mg/kg A THC would be comparable to 154-pound human eating approximately 46 pounds (21 kilograms) of 1%-marihuana or 10 pounds of 5% hashish at one time.

-Of course, cannabis and hashish is typically a LOT stronger than 1% and 5% THC – back in the 1970s, when these studies date from, that may have been standard.
-Now, we have much stronger cannabis, hashish, and all kinds of extracts – in fact, some extracts get up to 90% THC!
+Of course, cannabis and hashish are typically a LOT stronger than 1% and 5% THC – back in the 1970s, when these studies date from, that may have been standard.
+Now, we have much stronger cannabis, hashish, and all kinds of extracts.
+Some extracts get up to 90% THC!
 So how much of those would it take to cause a lethal overdose?

 So if you had a cannabis extract that tested out at 90% THC, you’d need to consume 444g of it in order even to come close to the possibility of dying.